Sykesville station

-Sykesville Station is an historic railway station was built by the Baltimore and Ohio Railroad's Old Main Line in 1831, located in the town of Sykesville, Maryland in Howard County on 7618 W Main Street.
+Sykesville station is a historic railway station was built by the Baltimore and Ohio Railroad's Old Main Line in 1831, located in the town of Sykesville, Maryland in Howard County on 7618 West Main Street.
 Sykesville had two side platforms, two railroad tracks, and a station building.
 The station was closed in 1950 and the station building is now a restaurant.

 History

 In 1831, the B&O Railroad expanded the Old Main Line past its former terminus of Ellicott City station.
 The station was originally called "Horse Train Stop" because Sykesville hadn't been named yet.
 On June 21, 1863, railroad workers went on strike which started one of the most violent incidents in early railroad history, The Sykes Mill Railroad Riot of 1831.
 On the Confederate's way to Gettysburg in 1863, the cavalry destroyed the railroad tracks, along with other infrastructure in the town.